Endor-Solutions-Architecture/project_tagging/README.md

 ```

 Step 3:
-If you want to add tag to single project execute and it will prompt you for a project_uuid:
+If you want to add tags to single project execute and it will prompt you for a project_uuid:
 ```
 python3 project_tags.py
 ```